Azure/terraform-azurerm-avm-res-network-networkinterface/examples/add_to_gateway_load_balancer_backend_pool/README.md

 <!-- BEGIN_TF_DOCS -->
-# Simple example for the network interface module
+# Add a network interface to an existing load balancer backend pool

-This example shows how to create and manage network interfaces using the minimal, default values from the module.
+This example shows how to create a network interface and add it to an existing Gateway Load Balancer.
+This SKU of the Azure Load Balancer portfolio is catered for high performance and high availability scenarios with third-party Network Virtual Appliances (NVAs).

 ```hcl
 terraform {